 Instructions

-- Sift the flour on your working surface and make a big well in the middle.
+3. Sift the flour on your working surface and make a big well in the middle.
 Add the yeast milk, remaining sugar, butter, egg, salt and lemon zest and mix all with the flour.
-Knead for 10 minutes until you get a nice smooth dough.
+Knead for about 10 minutes until you get a nice smooth dough.
 Place in a bowl and cover with a kitchen towel and let rise in a warm place for 45-60 minutes.

 Notes